New Round of TIGER Announced

 Partner

-With more than 25 years of experience, Patricia de la Peña has played a key role in delivering many of the largest transportation projects in Texas and the U.S through innovative methods.
+With more than 25 years of experience, Patricia de la Peña has played a key role in delivering many of the largest infrastructure projects in Texas and the U.S through innovative methods.
 She assists clients in developing successful ...

 Nossaman’s 30-plus infrastructure attorneys offer clients, colleagues, strategic partners and industry media a wealth of practical experience, insider insight and thoughtful analysis here on Infra Insight.
 We blog about what we know best, from industry-leading procurements to local and national policy developments that affect the market and our clients.